z1945999/QR-Code-App/README.md

         });

 When a user clicked on the "list" button, an Intent object calls the ViewActivity class and displays the list of saved codes.

+# Codes.java
+This class is relatively simple.
+It consists of the default constructor Codes that has three parameters: an Integer id, a String format (for the QR Format) and a String content (for the QR Content).
+The rest of the code consists of getters and setters for these variables.
+The default constructor simply assigns the variables given.

+# DatabaseManager.java
+Using SQLite, this class implements a database for the app.
+It contains three variables for the app, all private static final Strings: a variable for the ID, a varialbe for the format, and a variable for the content.
+The onCreate() method creates a table that stores the three String variables for the ID, format and content.
+This method is created the first time the app is run and used successfully.